Devin Vassell NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- The Suns were ranked sixth in the NBA defensively last year, giving up 111.6 points per game.
+- The Suns were ranked sixth in the NBA defensively last season, giving up 111.6 points per game.

-- The Suns allowed 42.9 rebounds on average last season, 11th in the NBA.
+- The Suns were the 11th-ranked team in the league last year, allowing 42.9 rebounds per contest.

-- The Suns gave up 23.4 assists per game last year (third in the league).
+- The Suns gave up 23.4 assists per game last year (third in the NBA).

-- Looking at three-point defense, the Suns were ranked third in the league last year, conceding 11.4 makes per contest.
+- The Suns were the third-ranked squad in the league in terms of allowing three-pointers last year, conceding 11.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!